 I have been miserable about turning 50 in three weeks but better to be turning 50 than turning in my grave.

 It was such a tonic chatting with my darling PH, she has always been there for me.
 Always.
 Anyway, that’s just the way I need to start my day with a bit of loving validation.
 Suddenly I feel like I can cope with ANYTHING.

-Held here in sunny aspic LA.
-Suspended in solid jelly, I can see out and they can see in but I am waiting for the jelly to melt around me.
+Held here in sunny LA aspic.
+Suspended in solid jelly.
+I can see out and they can see in but I’m waiting for the jelly to melt around me.

 Last night’s dinner with friends was delicious.
 We played a few games of backgammon after.
 When John realized he wasn’t going to beat me he ran off leaving his wife to try her luck.
 Nope, she didn’t win.